Byron Looper

 Byron (Low Tax) Looper (born Byron Anthony Looper; September 15, 1964 – June 26, 2013) was a Democratic turned Republican politician in Tennessee and convicted murderer.
-In order to advance his political career, he legally changed his middle name from "Anthony" to "(Low Tax)".
-After being convicted for the October 1998 murder of his election opponent, incumbent Tennessee State Senator Tommy Burks, he was given a life sentence in prison.
+To advance his political career, he legally changed his middle name from "Anthony" to "(Low Tax)", including the parentheses.
+After being convicted for the October 1998 assassination of his election opponent, incumbent Tennessee State Senator Tommy Burks, he was given a life sentence in prison.
 He died in prison in 2013.

 Early life, education and early career

 Byron Looper was born in Cookeville, Tennessee.
 He spent most of his childhood in Georgia, where his father, Aaron Looper, was a school superintendent.

 Looper attended the U.S. Military Academy at West Point from 1983 to 1985, but he was given an honorable discharge following what he said was a serious knee injury.
 After being discharged, he moved to Georgia, where he attended the University of Georgia and worked for the state legislature after graduation.

 In 1988, Looper ran for the Georgia House of Representatives as a Democrat, losing to Wyc Orr in the Democratic primary.
 He enrolled as a graduate student in the Stetson School of Business and Economics at Mercer University in Atlanta.
-He continued his political involvement as an officer in the Georgia Young Democrats organization and as a campaign worker in Al Gore's 1988 campaign for the Democratic presidential nomination and the 1992 Clinton-Gore presidential campaign.
+He continued his political involvement as an officer in the Georgia Young Democrats organization and as a campaign worker in Al Gore's 1988 campaign for the Democratic presidential nomination and the 1992 Clinton–Gore presidential campaign.